Joyce Glasser reviews Okja (June 28, 2017), Cert. 15. 125 min.

 But Lucy is surrounded by an equally duplicitous entourage and, in a satire of such companies we see that no one can be trusted.
 Lucy masterminds a multi-media Super Pig Competition in which 26 Super Pigs – which she claims are natural – will be sent to 26 nutrient-challenged parts of the globe to be reared in the wild.
 In ten years, Mirando Corporation will select the winner in a big festival to rival Macys’ Easter Parade.

-When Dr Johnny, and media relations guru Jennifer (Shirley Henderson), arrive at Mija’s mountain kingdom to transport the ten-year old pig to New York via Seoul, it takes Mija little while to realize what is really going on.
-Instinctively, she grabs some loose change and her would-be dowry: a solid gold pig that her remorseful grandfather gave her to make up for the loss of Okja.
+When Dr Johnny, and media relations guru Jennifer (Shirley Henderson), arrive at Mija’s mountain kingdom to transport the ten-year old pig to New York via Seoul, it takes Mija a little while to realise what is really going on.
+Instinctively, she grabs some loose change and her would-be dowry: a small solid gold pig that her remorseful grandfather gave her to make up for the loss of Okja.

-The remainder of the film is a rollercoaster ride of action, suspense, emotions and adventure as Mija jumps learns she is not the only one trying to save the pig.
+The remainder of the film is a rollercoaster ride of action, suspense, emotions and adventure as Mija learns she is not the only one trying to save the pig.
 Alerted to the case by Mirando’s publicity machine is The Animal Liberation Front, headed by by-the-book Jay (Paul Dano, superb), professionally attired in a suit and tie.
 Jay explains to Mija through a well-meaning, but unreliable translator (Steven Yeun), that they need her permission to risk Okja’s life to get the evidence they need to destroy Mirando.
 The activists, who include the level-headed Red (Lily Collins), vary in their ideologies, but they challenge the negative image of militant animal rights groups with their organisational prowess, commitment to non-violence and real compassion.

 Bong employs various creative ways of injecting emotion into his action sequences so that our investment in Mija and Okja never wanes.
 He stages a brilliantly edited and complex chase scene in a Seoul market, orchestrated to John Denver’s gushingly gorgeous Annie’s Song.
-With its lyrics ‘Let me give my life to you/Let me drown in your laughter/Let me die in your arms’ harks back to the sacrificial bond between Mija and Okja that we have already seen.
+Its lyrics ‘Let me give my life to you/Let me drown in your laughter/Let me die in your arms’ harks back to the sacrificial bond between Mija and Okja that we have already seen.

 When Bong moves us to the murky, dystopic slaughterhouse, with its train tracks echoing the route to Auschwitz, the emotional charge that has propelled us thus far turns horrific and justifies the 15 certificate.
 The film is long, however.
 If its energy never wanes, Bong could have cut a few scenes featuring Gyllenhaal’s surprisingly self-indulgent performance.